QBouts/ParameterMap/README.md

 ## Performance
 Care has been taken to avoid making unnecessary copies of parameters or string comparisons.
-When using a ParameterMap of N parameters in a performance sensitive part of your code be aware of the following:
+When using a ParameterMap in a performance sensitive part of your code be aware of the following:
-- Any operations where parameters are identified by their name (set, get, is_set) will perform between 1 and N string comparisons.
+- Any operations where parameters are identified by their name (set, get, is_set) will compute an std::hash of the given name, which takes linear time in the length of the name.
 Where possible, prefer the use of the index based variants of these functions or build the parameter map outside of the performance critical section of your code.
 - For most functions the overhead of using submit compared to calling the function directly will be negligible.
   There is however one small exception to be aware of: function calls made using submit do not benefit from move semantics.
 To be specific: For functions that accept parameters by rvalue reference (e.g. int&&), a copy of the